dmd-program/art-design-course-resources/web-design.md

         * [Where to Learn Wordpress Theme Development](https://css-tricks.com/where-to-learn-wordpress-theme-development/)
         * [Become an Advanced Wordpress Developer](https://www.linkedin.com/learning/paths/become-an-advanced-wordpress-developer?u=76811570) — LinkedIn Learning Path
         * Some great starter themes
-            * These are essentially blank themes designed for making your own themes in a modern development environemnt.
+            * These are essentially blank themes designed for making your own themes in a modern development environment.
             * [WP Rig](https://wprig.mor10.com/)
             * [JointsWP](https://jointswp.com/) — Built on Foundations framework
     * Code-Free Development
         * [Webflow](https://webflow.com/) — A powerful visual development tool.
 Contact your instructor to inquire about free educational access to the full app.
         * Squarespace, Wix, Weebly, and Carrd — These tools are meant for non-designers; they are more limited than anything listed above.
-If you want to use these, you should emphasize the content of the site as part of your creative work since your web design would be largely constainted by tempaltes.
+If you want to use these, you should emphasize the content of the site as part of your creative work since your web design would be largely constrained by templates.
      * Everything list — [Extensive list of web tools and technology](https://free-for.dev/)

 6. **Deployment**